kchapelier/chrome-ext-github-hide-release-notifications/README.md

-# chrome-ext-github-hide-release-notifications
+# Hide release notifications on the dashboard of Github

-Minimalist Chrome extension to hide the release notifications from the dashboard of Github
+Minimalist Chrome extension to hide the release notifications from the dashboard of Github.

+This is a low effort project to fix an annoyance.
+This probably won't be maintained beyond the initial push to Github.

+## Installation

+ * Download this repo as a zip file and unpack it **OR** use git to fetch the repo
+ * Access chrome://extensions/
+ * Enable the `developer mode`
+ * Click on the button to load an unpacked directory of files and select the folder

+If the above instructions seems out of date, please refer to the official Chrome FAQ https://developer.chrome.com/docs/extensions/mv3/faq/#faq-dev-01